iden3/snarkjs/README.md

 snarkjs zkey export solidityverifier circuit_final.zkey verifier.sol
 ```

-Finally, we export the verifier as a Solidity smart-contract so that we can publish it on-chain using [remix](https://remix.ethereum.org/) for example.
-For the details on how to do this, see section 4 of [this tutorial](https://blog.iden3.io/first-zk-proof.html).
+Finally, we export the verifier as a Solidity smart-contract so that we can publish it on-chain -- using [remix](https://remix.ethereum.org/) for example.
+For the details on how to do this, refer to section 4 of [this tutorial](https://blog.iden3.io/first-zk-proof.html).

 ### 27. Simulate a verification call
 ```sh